 Behind the shed he has salted fish drying, much in the way that it was done in the late 1700’s.
 The flies swarm over the salted fish, ‘great day for drying’ says Max as he pulls out a small fish for me to smell.

 I am up early as I have an appointment in Heart’s Content to meet a man to talk about the Transatlantic Cable which was laid in 1857.
 The other end is in Valentia, County Kerry.
 Although this is not strictly about food, it does give me the opportunity to get out of the city and see what the land holds in terms of food production and availability and just the look of the land itself.

 It is an amazingly sunny day; people are out washing their cars in their shorts and the sea is so blue it is hard to look at.

-Of all the food that could be foraged, blueberries is the most common and done by all.
-You see people coming out of the thick forest paths holding containers (which I know now are full of berries) while driving along anywhere.
+Of all the food that could be foraged, blueberries is the most common and done by many.
+You see people coming out of the thick forest paths holding containers (which I now know are full of berries), while driving along anywhere.
 You can find the blueberry included in so many things.
 I have drunk blueberry tea, had blueberry loaf, smoothies, pancakes, the list goes on.
 There is also a dish called ‘Buckle’, I think it’s a bit like cobbler, by listing to the cooking instructions, it is served with, guess what, blueberry ice cream.
 They are all made from local berries and yet in the supermarket they sell blueberries that come from the U.S. I suppose it is because some people just prefer to buy the generously packaged, ready to go, washed and sanitised, hassle free berries off the shelf.
 They are not cheap though, so maybe the money does not matter to some.